CERTCC/CERT-Guide-to-CVD/docs/_drafts/community_management.md

 Who do you exclude?
 How do you maintain relationships outside of individual case handling? etc.

-For coordinators, each case in the \ac{CVD} process affects some set of stakeholders.
+For coordinators, each case in the CVD process affects some set of stakeholders.
 One way of organizing stakeholders is by technology type.
-For example, the \ac{CERT/CC} groups vendors into groups by technology (networking, operating systems, DNS, etc.).
+For example, the CERT/CC groups vendors into groups by technology (networking, operating systems, DNS, etc.).
 When a case arrives that affects multiple vendors' products in the networking space (like VU\#962459), we will notify the vendors in the networking group.

 Of course, this means we need to be able to trust the vendors we notify with that information.